WaveMix: A Resource-efficient Neural Network for Image Analysis: Experiments and Results

 \subsection{Parameter efficiency}

-Since WaveMix-Lite heavily uses unlearnable token-mixers, it uses much fewer parameters compared to the commonly used architectures.
-Table~\ref{tab:paraeff} shows that WaveMix-Lite can achieve all the tasks mentioned with far fewer parameters compared to previous models~\cite{https://doi.org/10.48550/arxiv.2101.02268,https://doi.org/10.48550/arxiv.1809.02209}.
-We can further reduce the parameter count of WaveMix-Lite by replacing the deconvolution layers with Upsampling layers using unlearnable interpolation techniques (e.g., IDWT, bilinear or bicubic).
+Table~\ref{tab:paraeff} shows that WaveMix meets certain accuracy benchmarks with far fewer parameters compared to previous models~\cite{https://doi.org/10.48550/arxiv.2101.02268,https://doi.org/10.48550/arxiv.1809.02209}.
+Since WaveMix heavily uses kernels with fixed weights for token mixing, it uses far fewer parameters compared to commonly used architectures.
+We can further reduce the parameter count by replacing the deconvolution layers with upsampling layers using fixed interpolation techniques (e.g., inverse-DWT, bilinear or bicubic).